Ramesh0047/jakova-net/docs/ideology.md

 For now, this file is a working scratchpad that shadows the formal paper and keeps developers oriented while we build.

+# Ideology & Ownership (JAKOVA-NET Prime)

+This file is a human-readable bridge to the full spec
+**“JAKOVA-NET Prime: Ownership of Ideologies”** (see Zenodo for the citable version).

+## 1. Why bother with ideology?

+Most systems treat “ideas” as free-floating content:

+- memes
+- prompts
+- config files
+- ad-targeting fodder

+JAKOVA-NET treats **ideologies as objects** inside the operating system:

+- they have IDs
+- they have owners
+- they have routing rules

+You cannot route power through an ideology without knowing where it came from and who is accountable.

+---

+## 2. Basic model

+At a high level:

+- An **ideology** is a structured object describing:
+  - assumptions about the world
+  - goals and constraints
+  - safety requirements

+- Ideologies can be:
+  - attached to universes
+  - attached to engines
+  - attached to users or roles

+---

+## 3. Ownership

+The Prime spec defines:

+- how ideologies are **attributed** (who authored what)
+- how credit and responsibility are assigned
+- how conflicting ideologies are resolved or isolated

+The intent is to avoid:

+- “free idea” extraction with no credit
+- anonymous governance over human lives
+- opaque black-box decision-making

+---

+## 4. How it touches the code

+Any serious JAKOVA-NET deployment should:

+- treat ideologies as first-class objects in its state
+- log which ideology affected which decision
+- make it possible to audit decisions back to ideological inputs

+For the demo phase, this repo focuses on the **state and engine pattern**.
+Prime is the guardrail that prevents that pattern being bent into another black-box.

+For full detail, read the Zenodo paper and cite that in serious work.